rlaw23/rlaw23.github.io/my_portfolio/my_portfolio.markdown

 ## Profile

-I have had the opportunity to work in various investment banks and asset management firms, where I have held different positions such as FO business management, MO trade support, regulatory reporting, and project management.
+I have had the opportunity to work in various investment banks and asset management firms, where I have held different positions in FO business management, MO trade support, regulatory reporting, and project management.

 I have a strong interest in emerging technologies and in particular a strong passion in machine learning and artificial intelligence.
 I am proficient in programming, data processing and number crunching.